 The name Mar Bella is a reference to the area that La Barceloneta is built on.
 A ‘marbella’, written as one word, is the name given to land reclaimed from the sea, such as the terrain providing the basis for this seaside neighbourhood.
 The name, split in two, was given to these two beaches.
 Nova Mar Bella is a favourite among women (60 percent of beach-goers) and young people.
 It’s the perfect beach if you or anyone in your group is disabled, because the walkways cross the sand all the way to the sea, plus volunteers are on hand to lend assistance, and there’s even a lift if needed.
 Keep in mind, however, that the service must be requested in advance at the information centre on the beach, and the disabled person must be accompanied by someone over the age of 18.

 Transport: Bus V27, V29, V31 & H16; Metro L4 (Selva de Mar & El Maresme|Fòrum)

 Services: Accessible bathrooms and showers, lifeguard, police station, information point, volleyball court, ice cream and beverage vendors, and beach umbrella and lounge chair rental.

-Barcelona's youngest beach springs from putting into practice the revolutionary dream of seeking sand under paving stones.
-This relatively new beach resulted from the removal of the cement blocks of the Prim breakwater, part of the transformation of the area now known as Diagonal Mar.
-As a result of its youth, Llevant is the beach with the fewest facilities and services.
-But this also means that it's often the most relaxed and quiet of the beaches, great for families or individuals seeking a bit of tranquillity.
+This beach was born following the removal of the cement blocks of the Prim breakwater, part of the transformation of the area now known as Diagonal Mar.
+Because it’s so new, Llevant is the one with the fewest facilities and services.
+But this also means Barcelona’s youngest beach is often the most relaxed and quiet.
 A big, open lot that doubles as a parking area makes it easy to access the beach by car.